NoufAlnuaimiCapstone/NoufAlnuaimiCapstone.github.io/_posts/2019-04-18-welcome-to-jekyll.md.md

 ##### My interests
 ------
-<font size="2"> - Education, social issues, and religion and/or culture. </font>
+ - Education, social issues, and religion and/or culture.
-<font size="2"> - Immersive experiences in relation to the history of the gulf.</font>
+ - Immersive experiences in relation to the history of the gulf.
-<font size="2"> - Interactive Installations with elements native to the gulf.</font>
+ - Interactive Installations with elements native to the gulf.

 ##### Rough Idea
 ------